UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/00_GETTING_STARTED.md

 # Getting Started

-## In this document, you will review all the requirements and training for developing the Research Data Hub Website.
+## In this document, you will review all the requirements and training for developing the Research Computing and Data Website.

 ## Firstly, you will have to review UCSB's Brand Guidelines to know what restrictions are in place for how to design a UCSB website.